 - Deadhead regularly, removing spent stems and flowers

-5. Hardy Hibiscus
+5. Rose of Sharon Hibiscus

 - Full sun produces the most flowers

-- Moist, well-draining soil
+- It prefers moist, well-draining soil

-- Organic mulch keeps moisture in soil
+- Organic mulch keeps moisture in the soil

 - Fertilize in spring with a side dish of compost